AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-28/acsd-47704-bundled-product-shows-in-stock-products-price-only.md

 <u>Actual results</u>:

-The price of bundle product with Dynamic Pricing enabled is miscalculated - it is taking into account only options that are in stock, resulting in a lower amount displayed than the actual one when one of the options is out of stock.
+The price of the bundle product with Dynamic Pricing enabled is miscalculated.
+It takes into account only options that are in stock, resulting in a lower amount displayed than the actual one when one of the options is out of stock.

 ## Apply the patch